Index

 The percentage of persistent absentees at secondary school is much higher than for primary school pupils.

-Between 2014/15 and 2018/19 between 15.1% and 17.4% of secondary school pupils in Hull missed 10% or more of all half-day sessions during the school year, but this increased to 19.3% for 2020/21 and increased sharply to 31.7%.
+Between 2014/15 and 2018/19 between 15.1% and 17.4% of secondary school pupils in Hull missed 10% or more of all half-day sessions during the school year, but this increased to 19.3% for 2020/21 and increased sharply to 31.7% for 2021/22, although there has been a slight decrease to 30.4% for 2022/23.

-Whilst the percentage in Hull has been statistically significantly higher than England throughout the entire period 2014/15 to 2022/23, the difference has remained relatively constant with the rate in Hull being around 3.0 percentage points higher than England.
+Whilst the percentage in Hull has been statistically significantly higher than England throughout the entire period 2014/15 to 2022/23, the difference has remained relatively constant with the rate in Hull being around three percentage points higher than England.

-Among the estimated 15,312 primary school pupils in Hull, 4,854 missed 10% or more of all half-day sessions during the 2021/22 school year.
+There were around 15,793 secondary school pupils in Hull of which 4,801 (30.4%) missed 10% or more of all half-day sessions during the 2022/23 school year.

 Compared with benchmark